dfpiii.com |

 I recently started running a low combat, high mystery campaign set in real world Victorian England in 1851.
 As the tea parlours and opium dens of smog-ridden London contain - so far - zero orcs, it’s made me reflect on how much has to be done through description.
 I’ve created some rules for myself as I plan and deliver each session, and I thought I’d share my rules in case they’re useful to anyone else.
 DFP’s rules for descriptions

 Description must serve a purpose For me, there are four good purposes for description: to provide information; to establish tone and create character; to provide opportunities for interaction; and to deliberately deceive.
 Providing information is probably the easiest of these and needs to preempt the obvious player questions.
 Is there anything trying to kill me?
 Is there anything here I can have sex with?
 Is there any treasure I can steal?
 How big is this orc sex dungeon and what equipment do they have?
 Is it obvious that what’s going on is consensual?
 And so on.
 Game Master’s love to use description to set tone and develop character.
 Whether it’s the warm and welcoming halfling tavern at the end of the adventure, the warm and welcoming ancient black dragon they slew, or the warm and welcoming sphere of annihilation they looted from it’s hoard - we all know description matters, but not all descriptions are equal.
 Good descriptors of tone and character are about what your players can perceive about the world, not what your players feel about the world.
 You probably thought “warm and welcoming” was a pretty bad description for a sphere of annihilation, but fine for a halfling tavern.
 And when you thought that, you were wrong.
 It’s a bad description for all three of those examples - even the ancient black dragon.
 Let’s assume what we want our players to experience is a warm and welcoming tavern.
 Instead of saying warm, we could mention a large fire burning in the hearth.
 Easy.
 Instead of saying welcoming, we could have a tavern patron shout “Norm!” as our characters enter - providing one or all of them are called Norman, or something similar.
 Why is this better?
 Because now our players have a better shared concept of the world, and that improves their ability to interact with each other and with that world.
 You’ve probably heard this concept described as “show, don’t tell” in writing.
-While it’s most commonly quoted in relation to character dialogue, it’s also true of objects, places, appearances, etc.
+While it’s most commonly quoted in relation to character dialogue, it’s also true of objects, places, appearances, etc. Six years after Good Witch, I've written another book.
+It's called The Wicker Man Preservation Society and it's in all the places you would normally get books, in all the places around the world.
+I've never been an effective salesman for my work and I do not expect to get better any time soon, therefore I have to rely on people who have read it, telling other people who haven't read it to mend their ways.

 Here's the page on Amazon.com, and here it is on Amazon.co.uk.
 That's all.
 Thanks.
 (I'll probably put the cover here).
 Hello.
 The following short story was produced for a thing, with a strict limit of 1,200 words.
 I thought I'd share it here.